iantato/Codewars/Java-Codewars/README.md

 # Codewars with Java
 Profile on Codewars: [Profile](https://www.codewars.com/users/iantato)\
-Contains katas that were solved in Java.
+This directory contains katas that were solved in Java.
+These were the solutions I came up with while I was learning the Java language.

 ## Katas
 ### 5kyu